st-muel/CTF-Writeups/CHF_2022/treasure/README.md

 ![Python Output 1](/CHF_2022/treasure/images/pythonoutput1.png)

 Next, let's clean up the text by replacing newlines with a space and then seperating the individual words.
 Additionally, we need to remove any empty elements and any elements that are not words, i.e. punctuations.
-This will crop up in situations like "in the case of "ALAN TURING'S HOUSE - DAY - 1951", where "-" will become an element even though it is not a word since it is seperated by a space.
+This will crop up in situations like "in the case of ALAN TURING'S HOUSE - DAY - 1951", where "-" will become an element even though it is not a word since it is seperated by a space.
 ```python
 import string